archive567/readme-lhs/readme.md

 other/batteries.hsfiles
 -----------------------

-This is my latest working template, overly influenced by [lexi-lambda's opinionated guide](https://lexi-lambda.github.io/blog/2018/02/10/an-opinionated-guide-to-haskell-in-2018/).
+This is my latest working template, overly influenced by [lexi-lambda’s opinionated guide](https://lexi-lambda.github.io/blog/2018/02/10/an-opinionated-guide-to-haskell-in-2018/).
 The template includes: